Molieres, Dordogne tourism & sightseeing

 Molieres is in the Dordogne department of Aquitaine, north-east of Beaumont-du-Perigord.
 Founded in 1284 as an English bastide town, Molieres remained incomplete however, suffering further damage in the destructive Hundred Years War and the Wars of Religion.

-Among the things that were never finished or were destroyed during the wars are the castle, and the arcades that should in principle surround the main square (only a small part remains).
+Among the things that were never finished or were destroyed during the wars are the castle, and the arcades that should surround the main square (only a small part remains).
 The original market hall is also no longer in existence.

 All this talk of what is missing might however give a misleading impression of Molieres, which in no way feels 'incomplete' and is a delightful small village to visit.
 It is small though and a complete visit and a drink in the cafe will only take a couple of hours.
 Start your visit with a stroll around the main square, the original heart of the bastide town.

-Also just outside the square along the Rue du Chateau are the ruins / remains of the 14th century Molieres Castle.
-A nice place for a picnic, it is little more than a large grassy area surrounded by a 5 metre high wall, and the ruins of a central tower.
+Also just outside the square along the Rue du Chateau you can see the ruins / remains of the 14th century Molieres Castle.
+This is now little more than a large grassy area surrounded by a 5 metre high wall, and the ruins of a central tower.
 Be aware of the warnings (French only) that children (and adults) are not allowed to clamber on the castle walls because of the risk of falling rocks.

-Make sure to also amble out of the main square and along the back alleys that run parallel to the roads, there are lots of glimpses of beautiful Dordogne houses and gardens to enjoy.
+Make sure to also amble out of the main square and along the back alleys that run parallel to the roads, there are lots of glimpses of beautiful yellow stone Dordogne houses and gardens to enjoy.

 There are several places of interest in the wooded hills of the surrounding countryside, which remains relatively quiet even during the summer tourist season.
 In the immediate area you should visit the abbeys at Cadouin and Saint-Avit-Senieur and the small but picturesque village of Montferrand-du-Perigord.